ChrisBuilds/terminaltexteffects/README.md

   --input-file, -i INPUT_FILE
+                        File to read input from --version, -v         show program's version number and exit --print-completion {bash,zsh}
+                        Print a shell completion script for the requested shell and exit.
-                        File to read input from --version, -v         show program's version number and exit --random-effect, -R   Randomly select an effect to apply --seed SEED           Seed to use for random effect selection --include-effects INCLUDE_EFFECTS [INCLUDE_EFFECTS ...]
+  --random-effect, -R   Randomly select an effect to apply --seed SEED           Seed to use for random effect selection --include-effects INCLUDE_EFFECTS [INCLUDE_EFFECTS ...]